Home / Mica Regulation

 The philosophy and goals of the MiCA Regulation

-The purpose of MiCA is to put the European regulations of the crypto assets in line with the current digital age, which would create a more streamlined and transparent procedure for registering new crypto-related companies and business models, as well as enable new employment opportunities for EU citizens.
+The purpose of MiCA is to put the European regulations of crypto assets in line with the current digital age, which would create a more streamlined and transparent procedure for registering new crypto-related companies and business models, as well as enable new employment opportunities for EU citizens.
+The regulation is expected to bring significant benefits to market participants, including improved efficiency and transparency.

 Calendar of MiCA